 Hidden throughout the races are shortcuts, providing an entertaining animation on what is happening to our titular character.
 My favorite involves being tossed around an ice field like a football by a family of yetis.
 Every race has a shortcut and you may have to do some digging in order to discover the location.

 I should also mention that Harold will require the use of a controller, even though the game is currently only available through Steam.
-I used a Dualshock 4 (PS4) controller while reviewing Harold, although Steam recommended a Xbox 360 or Xbox One controller.
+I used a DualShock 4 (PS4) controller while reviewing Harold, although Steam recommended an Xbox 360 or Xbox One controller.

 The sheer amount of things that can be done in Harold is astounding.
-I never thought an endless runner game could become as complex as the game Mood Spider has created, and yet I've found myself drawn to the challenge.
+I never thought an endless runner game could become as complex as the game Moon Spider has created, and yet I've found myself drawn to the challenge.
 Even after acing the practice segments, adding in the additional racers creates a new dynamic.
-Less hand holding and full on old-school experience, Harold's gameplay is only surpassed by the top-notch animation and vibrant visuals.
+Less hand-holding and full-on old-school experience, Harold's gameplay is only surpassed by the top-notch animation and vibrant visuals.

 Note: Harold was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.